Jost60/SPW-Lysimeter/ReadMe.md

 renv::restore()
 ```

+Afterward, all scripts can be executed using the package versions used for the publication.

 Dataset:

 ```
 Download the dataset from the data repository https://doi.org/10.4228/zalf-vevz-ys85 Depending on your data and analysis requirements, you may need to adapt the input data or parts of the R code.